 Alternative online and fintech lenders can be a great funding option for small business owners.
 They provide short-term, high-interest-rate business loans for entrepreneurs looking to quickly expand with capital.
 The biggest draw of these lenders, however, is their flexibility.

 Alternative lenders rarely require equity like angel investors or VC firms do.
 Instead, they provide loan agreements that mirror conventional banks but usually have much more relaxed requirements to qualify and higher interest rates.
-Alternative lenders also have various loan packages and types, like invoice factoring, merchant cash advances, lines of credit and equipment leasing.
+Alternative lenders also have various loan packages and types, such as invoice factoring, MCAs, lines of credit and equipment leasing.
 This flexibility makes alternative lenders the most viable option for some businesses.

 The advice for convincing lenders is not too far off from the advice for convincing investors, as both seek assurance of future repayment.